A turnbuckle is a common rigging device that is used to adjust tension and reduce slack in a rope, cable, or similar tensioning assembly.

 - Like any other piece of hardware, make sure you are following the mandated removal from service criteria and identification standards.

 How We Can Help

-At Mazzella Companies, we stock and distribute turnbuckles in a variety of different configurations and sizes in both galvanized and stainless steel.
+At Mazzella, we stock and distribute turnbuckles in a variety of different configurations and sizes in both galvanized and stainless steel.
 Our turnbuckles and turnbuckle parts are manufactured by premium vendors, including Crosby and Suncor Stainless.

 Our inventory also includes a range of rigging hardware including, hooks, hoist rings, shackles, eye bolts, and more.
 If you want to schedule a consultation or receive a quote for your next lifting project, contact one of our Lifting Specialists today.